0xpoot-poot/nft-generator/README.md

 # nft-generator
-A quick script to layer different randomly selected elements to generate multiple NFTs and their metadata.
+A quick script to layer randomly selected pngs (each in a different layer) to generate multiple NFTs and their metadata.